 - In Hanko distances between places are short and it’s easy to use a bicycle for getting from A to B. The town is ideal for cycling.
 There are local companies that you can identify them from their Welcome Cyclist -badge.
 Further information Bikeland.fi.
 Read more about cycling in Hanko.

 - 5% of the participation fee for the annual Baltic Sea Marathon is donated to Baltic Sea Action Group.

 - An area of the town is part of a national urban park.
 Read about national urban parks on

 Ministry of the Environment and National urban parks in Finland.
 The goal of a national urban park is to treasure and cherish the unique cultural and national environment.
 In the national urban park there are for example five conservation area that are mostly included in natura-2000-network.
 This is a significant amount of conservation areas in proportion to its size.

 - The harbour in Hangonkylä, Itämeren portti and Eastern harbour (Itäsatama in Finnish) are so called Roope harbours.
 Roope-service is an environmental program by Keep the archipelago tidy Association.

-- Hanko Tourist Office and three other companies in Hanko are taking part in Sustainable Travel Finland program.
+- Hanko Tourist Office and five other companies in Hanko are taking part in Sustainable Travel Finland program.
 The target is to receive the STF-certificate in order for travellers to identify sustainable travel companies.
 Hanko Tourist Office is aiming to have Hanko as an STF certified resort.